GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - each rack has its own network and power source
 - recommended for applications that have a small number of critical instances that should be kept separate from each other
 - Max of 7 running instances per AZ per group
+- designed for small group of instances

 ### partition placement group

+help reduce the likelihood of correlated hardware failures for your application

+- divides each group into logical segments called partitions
+- ensures that each partition within a placement group has its own set of racks
+- Each rack has its own network and power source
+- A partition placement group can have partitions in multiple Availability Zones in the same Region
+- maximum of 7 partitions per Availability Zone
+- designed for small group of instances

 ## Instance Types